Page Speed on SEO

 4. Conversion Rates

-A slow-loading website can hinder conversion rates.
-Whether you’re running an e-commerce site, a blog, or a portfolio, if users experience long loading times, they’re less likely to engage with your content or make a purchase.
-A well-optimized, fast-loading site encourages users to stay longer and increases the likelihood of conversions.
+A slow-loading website can adversely affect the conversion rates.
+Whether it is an e-commerce-based website, a blog or a portfolio, when users face long loading times on your website, they become less likely to engage within your content or make the purchase.
+A well-optimised fast website makes users stay for more and raises chances for conversion.

-Images often account for a large portion of a websiteโs load time.
-By compressing images and using appropriate file formats, you can significantly reduce load times.
+Images often make up a big chunk of a website’s load time.
+You can easily reduce load times by compressing images and using the right file formats.
 Tools like TinyPNG or ImageOptim can help you easily compress images without losing quality.

 2. Minimize HTTP Requests

-Each element on a webpage (images, scripts, stylesheets) requires an HTTP request.
-Reducing the number of requests by combining files, using CSS sprites, and limiting the use of unnecessary plugins can speed up loading times.
+Each element on a webpage, including images, scripts, and stylesheets, requires an HTTP request.
+Combining files, using CSS sprites, and limiting the use of unnecessary plugins can reduce the number of requests and accelerate the loading time.

 3. Leverage Browser Caching